entisys360/git-template/README.md

 ## Style guide

-Link to style guide.
+Link to main style guide.
-Explain your code style and show how to check it.
+Explain any code style changes and show how to validate.

-## Api Reference
+## Quick command reference / API reference

+Any information that you want to be quickly retrievable.
+A great place for examples or common commands.

-If the api is external, link to api documentation.
-If not describe your api including authentication methods as well as explaining all the endpoints with their required parameters.
+If there is an api that is external, link to api documentation.
+If the repo contains an api include authentication methods as well as explaining all the endpoints with their required parameters.

-## Resources

-Explaining what resources are required to use this code (operating system, database, web server, docker image, etc. Specify versions.)
-Where possible provide links to sources..